curityio/opentelemetry-phantom-token/README.md

 ## Run the Client

-Once the backend is deployed, run a console client that initiates OAuth and API requests:
+Wait 30 seconds or so, to ensure that all backend components are up, then run a console client that initiates OAuth and API requests:

 ```bash
 ./democlient/run.sh
 ```

+## Further Information

+- See the [OpenTelemetry Tracing Tutorial](https://curity.io/resources/learn/opentelemetry-tracing/) to learn more about OAuth end-to-end reliability with the Curity Identity Server.
+- Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.